Corsair VIRTUOSO PRO Headphones Review

 14

 The Corsair VIRTUOSO PRO are wired, open-back gaming headphones designed with streamers and gamers in mind.
 They're the first headphones from this manufacturer to feature 50mm graphene drivers, which the manufacturer advertises as lightweight and capable of producing a deep, immersive sound.
-They have a unique design whereby the flexible boom mic is attached directly to the cable rather than the headphones.
-That said, the cable is detachable, and another cable lacking a mic is provided for those who prefer a more casual look.
+They have a unique design, whereby the flexible boom mic is attached directly to the cable, rather than to the headphones.
+That said, the cable is detachable, and an alternative cable without a mic is provided for those who prefer a more casual look.

 Our Verdict